crowbait/typespec-typescript-emitter/README.md

 } as const;
 ```

-The `IRoute` interface should be used sparsely.
+The `IRoute` interface should be used with caution.
 Consider the following:

 ```ts
 const foo: IRoute = routes_myProject.some.route;